mrahhal/MR.AspNetCore.Jobs/README.md

     - Delayed: These are jobs that need to be executed after a certain delay (minimally).
     - Cron: These are cron jobs that execute regularly at certain points in time (for example daily or monthly).
 - Jobs are persisted so that whenever you schedule a job it's guaranteed to be executed at some point in the future even if the application restarts and stays offline for days.
+- Asynchronous processing pipeline: all jobs can be asynchronous.

 ## Adapters